 The Museum also offers discounted or free admission to active, retired and reserve military personnel and their families on specific holidays throughout the year

 Visit Georgia Aquarium on your birthday, and your aquarium admission is free!
 Just go to any ticket window and show proof of your birthday with either a valid ID or copy of your birth certificate, and you can get free general admission, which gives you access to all galleries and shows.

-More than 90 cultural institutions in Georgia participate in this popular annual family event that takes place on Feb.
-11. Many locations are in Savannah, but participating local museums include Marietta Museum of History, SCAD FASH, Millennium Gate Museum and the Root House Museum.
+More than 90 cultural institutions in Georgia participate in this popular annual family event that takes place in February each year.
+Many locations are in Savannah, but participating local museums include Marietta Museum of History, SCAD FASH, Millennium Gate Museum and the Root House Museum.
 Sites offer free admission from noon to 4 p.m. unless alternate hours are noted.

 On the second Sunday of each month, the High Museum offers free admission for all visitors from noon to 5 p.m. and special programming from 1 to 4 p.m.
 Bring the entire family to “Second Sundays” and enjoy art-making activities, tours, performances, and the High’s collection and special exhibitions.
 Each month has a new theme and adventure.

 Every second Sunday of each month, MODA opens its doors for free and hosts special family-friendly activities.
 Families of all shapes and sizes are invited to participate in design and STEAM activities during “Family Free Day” that are fun and educational.
 Reservations are requested.